Key Takeaways

 Compare your finalists using the same three lenses

-• Evaluate service responsiveness across the full policy lifecycle.
-D.C. retail and hospitality businesses managing active commercial leases need to know how quickly policy changes process and whether a dedicated contact handles their account or every request goes into a general queue.
+• Service responsiveness: D.C. retail and hospitality businesses with active commercial leases need to know whether policy changes go to a dedicated contact or into a general queue, and how quickly they process.

 6. 6